 Love is and will always be a complex and exciting dimension.
-It’s something that we learn about every day, so it’s worth getting to know some interesting theories that can help you grow on the inside and in turn, cultivate happier, healthier relationships.
+It’s something that we often think about, so it’s worth getting to know some interesting theories that can help you grow on the inside and in turn, cultivate happier, healthier relationships.

 Buddhism is one way to do this.
-That’s why today we want to share some of the pillars of this faith that are magical and wise, and propose that we reflect on them for a few minutes.
+That’s why we want to share some of the pillars of this faith that are magical and wise, and propose that you reflect on them for a few minutes.

-In the Buddhist texts and different manifestations of this old religion, love is above all part of your internal being – both that of you and your partner.
+In Buddhist teachings and different manifestations of this ancient religion, love is, above all, part of your internal being – both that of you and your partner.

-For Buddhism, love means to recognize another person as part of yourself, in joy and respect, but at the same time you must allow for the personal growth of the person you love.
+In Buddhism, love means to appreciate another person with joy and respect, but at the same time allow for the personal growth of the person you love.